 An audiovisual programme made outside the EU after 19 December 2009 will still have to comply with the basic UK standards in order to be broadcast in the UK.
 A programme made for reception outside the EU does not have to comply with the AVMS Directive (Article 2(6), AVMS Directive) or UK legislation, but may be subject to non-EU regulatory regimes.

-ODPS providers must keep copies of all programmes for at least 42 days after the day on which the programme ceases to be available for viewing (section 368D(3)(zb), Communications Act).
+ODPS providers must keep copies of all programmes for at least 42 days after the day on which the programme ceases to be available for viewing (section 368D(3)(zb) ( www.practicallaw.com/5-509-1163) , Communications Act).

 The following are a few specific points about competition in the broadcasting sector.
 Competition law in general is beyond the scope of this note.

-Responsibility for competition matters in the communications sector is shared between Ofcom and the Office of Fair Trading (OFT).
-Ofcom has concurrent powers with the OFT to exercise Competition Act powers (section 371, Communications Act) and can apply and enforce Articles 101 and 102 of the Treaty on the Functioning of the European Union (TFEU).
+Responsibility for competition matters in the communications sector is shared between Ofcom and the Competition Markets Authority (CMA).
+Ofcom has concurrent powers with the CMA to exercise Competition Act powers (section 371 ( www.practicallaw.com/1-509-0801) , Communications Act) and can apply and enforce Articles 101 and 102 of the Treaty on the Functioning of the European Union (TFEU).

-Ofcom also has concurrent powers with the OFT in relation to market investigations and super-complaints under the Enterprise Act 2002, insofar as they relate to communications matters (section 370, Communications Act).
-Ofcom and the OFT can refer completed or anticipated mergers to the Competition Commission to consider whether a merger may be expected to result in a substantial lessening of competition within the appropriate market (sections 22 and 33, Enterprise Act).
-Note that on 1 April 2014, the Competition Commission and the OFT will merge to form the Competition and Markets Authority.
+Ofcom also has concurrent powers with the CMA in relation to market investigations and super-complaints under the Enterprise Act 2002 ( www.practicallaw.com/7-505-5913) , insofar as they relate to communications matters (section 370 ( www.practicallaw.com/9-509-0802) , Communications Act).
+Ofcom can refer completed or anticipated mergers to the Competition Markets Authority to consider whether a merger may be expected to result in a substantial lessening of competition within the appropriate market (sections 22 ( www.practicallaw.com/6-507-1466) and 33 ( www.practicallaw.com/0-506-7684) , Enterprise Act). .

 Media public-interest consideration

-The Secretary of State can intervene in a merger if they think that there is a relevant public-interest consideration (section 42, Enterprise Act).
-Where this is a media public-interest consideration, the Secretary of State can ask Ofcom to report on the consideration (section 44A, Enterprise Act).
+The Secretary of State can intervene in a merger if they think that there is a relevant public-interest consideration (section 42 ( www.practicallaw.com/9-508-4392) , Enterprise Act).
+Where this is a media public-interest consideration, the Secretary of State can ask Ofcom to report on the consideration (section 44A ( www.practicallaw.com/5-510-7668) , Enterprise Act).
 The media public-interest considerations are: